-New variations of fried chicken recipes pop up every day, but maybe new isn’t always better.
-This video recipe for 18th Century fried chicken has already garnered over one million views since it was posted on June 20.
-Once you try it, you’ll understand why.
+New variations of fried chicken recipes pop up every day, but maybe new isn't always better.
+This video recipe for 18th Century fried chicken, which went viral last summer, has garnered over 1.5 million views since it was posted on June 20, 2016.
+Once you try it, you'll understand why.

 The recipe comes from Nathan Bailey's 1736 cookbook, Dictionarium Domesticum.
 YouTube user Jas.
 Townsend and Son, Inc. brought the recipe to life.